Self-hosting · Memory-safe · Zero runtime deps

 Map, Grep, Sort

-Strada draws heavily from Perl's syntax — sigils, regular expressions, hashes, Moose-style OOP — and compiles it all to C and then to native machine code.
-The result is a single binary with no interpreter, no VM, and no runtime dependencies.
+Strada draws heavily from Perl — sigils, regex, hashes, Moose-style OOP — and compiles it all to a single native binary with no interpreter, no VM, and no runtime dependencies.

 Familiar syntax

-No interpreter dispatch loop, no symbol table lookups, no bytecode overhead.
-Function calls compile to a single call instruction.
-Integer arithmetic uses zero heap allocation.
+No interpreter dispatch loop, no symbol-table lookups, no bytecode overhead.
+Function calls compile to a single call; integer math allocates nothing.

 Single-binary deployment

-Compile your program once and distribute a standalone native executable.
+Compile once, ship a standalone native executable.
 No language runtime required on the target machine.

 Coming from Perl?
-See the Perl integration guide or try perl2strada on your codebase.
+See the Perl integration guide →

 Strada compiles to native machine code via GCC.
-Here's how it compares.
+Here's how it stacks up against Perl 5.38.

 Compute